 For buying advice related to the current Apple laptop range, read our Best MacBook buying guide and Best cheap MacBook deals articles.
 You can also see our one-stop guide to the best place to buy any Mac.

-Will the MacBook Air be discontinued?
+Reasons why the MacBook Air is likely to be discontinued

 There are a number of reasons why it looks likely that Apple will not continue to sell the MacBook Air.

 - The fact that the MacBook Air saw only a small update in March 2016

 - The demise of the 11-inch MacBook Air in October 2016

 - Apple's own comparison of the newly introduced MacBook Pro 2016 to the MacBook Air when it was introduced in October 2016 - suggesting that Apple was pitching the new, thinner, lighter model against the cheaper model which used to be the lightest Mac laptop sold (hence it's name, Air).

 - Speaking of which, Apple really can't continue to call this the MacBook Air when Air was supposed to signify the fact that it was so light...
 Now there is a smaller, lighter and thinner MacBook on the scene.